 Establish guidelines and criteria for courses which satisfy core education requirements.
 (However, UOCC retains authority to operationalize criteria and guidelines and to approve courses.);

-Serve as a resource on core education for campus stakeholders including, but not limited to, the Provost, the Dean of Undergraduate Education, the University Committee on Courses, the Undergraduate Council, the Academic Requirements Committee and the Scholastic Review Committee, curriculum committees in schools and colleges.
+Serve as a resource on core education for campus stakeholders including, but not limited to, the Provost, the Dean of Undergraduate Education, the University Committee on Courses, Academic Council, the Undergraduate Council, the Academic Requirements Committee and the Scholastic Review Committee, curriculum committees in schools and colleges.

 Interpret existing core education policy.
 Provide guidance on the interpretation of the goals and objectives of core education.